 What Is Insulin Resistance?

-Insulin resistance is a condition where the cells in the muscles, fat and liver do not react to insulin and are unable to use glucose from the bloodstream for energy.
-To compensate for this, the pancreas makes more insulin and over a period blood sugar levels spike.
-Insulin resistance syndrome" is better known as Metabolic Syndrome, which includes risk factors such as obesity (especially abdominal fat), high blood pressure, high triglycerides, low HDL cholesterol, and elevated fasting blood glucose.
+Insulin resistance is a condition in which cells in the muscles, fat, and liver do not respond to insulin and cannot use glucose from the bloodstream for energy.
+To compensate, the pancreas produces more insulin, and over time, blood sugar levels spike.
+Insulin resistance syndrome’ is better known as Metabolic Syndrome and includes risk factors such as obesity (especially abdominal fat), high blood pressure, high triglycerides, low HDL cholesterol, and elevated fasting blood glucose.
 Type 2 diabetes is not a part of metabolic syndrome itself but is a potential outcome of untreated metabolic syndrome.

 According to the American Diabetes Association (ADA), about 50% of people with insulin resistance and prediabetes will develop type 2 diabetes gradually if they do not make lifestyle modifications.
-People with high insulin resistance develop into prediabetes and the prevalence of prediabetes in India is 14%.
+People with high insulin resistance are likely to develop prediabetes, and the prevalence of prediabetes in India is 14%.

 Symptoms Of Insulin Resistance

-• A waistline over 40 inches in men and 35 inches in women
+• A waist circumference over 40 inches in men and 35 inches in women

 • Blood pressure of 130/80 mm/Hg and above